Because different areas of the brain control specific functions, the location of brain damage determines the type of dysfunction that results.

 Damage that affects the limbic lobe usually results in a variety of problems.

-If seizures result from damage to the temporal lobe area in the limbic lobe, people may not be able to control their feelings or to think clearly.
-They may smell bad odors that are not there (a type of hallucination).
-Occasionally, these seizures cause personality changes such as humorlessness, extreme religiosity, and obsessiveness.
+Seizures that result from damage to the temporal lobe area in the limbic lobe usually last only a few minutes.
+At first, people may not be able to control their feelings or to think clearly.
+Or they may smell bad odors that are not there (a type of hallucination).
+They may appear dazed and unaware of their surroundings and make automatic movements, such as repeatedly swallowing or smacking their lips.
+During the seizure, some people have personality changes such as humorlessness, extreme religiosity, and obsessiveness.
 People may also have an overwhelming urge to write.

 Many functions of the brain are performed by several areas of the brain working together (networks), not by a single area in the brain.
 Damage to these networks can cause the following:

-Dysarthria (loss of the ability to articulate words normally) may be caused by damage to areas of the brain or cranial nerves that control the muscles involved in producing speech or by damage to the nerve fibers that connect these areas.
+Dysarthria Dysarthria Dysarthria is loss of the ability to articulate words normally.
+Speech may be jerky, staccato, breathy, irregular, imprecise, or monotonous, but people can understand language and use it correctly... read more (loss of the ability to articulate words normally) may be caused by damage to areas of the brain or cranial nerves that control the muscles involved in producing speech or by damage to the nerve fibers that connect these areas.